 PJS has for many years had its own bar and bat mitzvah training.
-This year we have started a completely new b’nei mitzvah program with a curriculum developed in the USA.
+During 2020, we started a completely new b’nei mitzvah program with a curriculum developed in the USA.
 It involves both a challenging and engaging exploration of the values that Progressive Judaism stands for.
 Ten b’nei mitzvah students (may eventually be more) meet once a week for two hours to learn Hebrew (Mitkadem curriculum) to develop their vocabulary and ability to read and understand the Hebrew words.
 In their Jewish studies program (the Chai curriculum), they will learn about the basic values and principles of the Torah, in prayers and traditional blessings, and Gemilut chasadim (acts of loving kindness) to build a strong Jewish identity and community on this basis.
 Each student will carry out a project on the theme of Tikkun olam, how we can make the world a better place, and participate in a service.

 The children themselves have given the program the name Mitzvah Power.